hassan3208/Dietetian-agent/README.md

 This project is licensed under the **MIT License**.

-✅ **Tip:**
-Paste everything between the triple back-ticks into your `README.md` file.
-GitHub automatically renders:

 - `#` as the big title (H1)
 - `##` as section headers (H2)